com-lihaoyi/mill/docs/pages/9 - Contrib Modules.md

 The module will read and write to the file `version` located at the module's `millSourcePath`.
 In the example above, that would be `/versionFile/version` relative to the `build.sc` file.

-Create the version file with the intial version number:
+Create the version file with the initial version number:
 ```bash
 $ 0.1.0-SNAPSHOT > versionFile/version
 ```